ericoporto/ags-manual-wiki/GeneralSettings.md

 -   **Custom thought bubble GUI** - Determines which text window GUI is used for displaying thoughts with [`Think`](Character#characterthink).
+-   **TTF fonts adjustment defaults** - Automatic adjustment of the true-type font metrics; primarily for backward compatibility.

+    This option will be used as a default value for each new imported font, but you may also customize it in the Font's properties.
+-   **TTF fonts height used in the game logic** - How the true-type font height will be defined whenever it is required by the script of game logic.
 -   **Write game text Right-to-Left** - in-game text will be written right-to-left, i.e. line breaks are worked out from the end of the sentence going backwards, and the last words are displayed first.